 I deal with depression.
 Churchill had his “black dog.”
-I have Dorothy.
+I have Dorothy and her gems.

 But, hey.
 I like good moments, so here are a few from this past Christmas.
 It was one of the best Christmases that I can remember.

 I’m rather proud of this photo.
 It was the perfect moment.
 We had just come home from Christmas morning Liturgy, our hearts brimming with the joy of Christ’s birth.
 John couldn’t wait to open presents with the boys.
 We all got cozy next to my late Nana’s Christmas tree and all its blueberries.